breezeight/nicola_blog/_guides/javascript.markdown

 The reason for this is that the functions assigned to onfocus are closures; they consist of the function definition and the captured environment from the setupHelp function's scope.
 Three closures have been created, but each one shares the same single environment.

-The `for` statement don't define a new scope, the `vat item` is defined only once.
+The `for` statement don't define a new scope, the `var item` is defined only once.

+NIK NOTE (TODO): a me sembra che se metto un let al posto di var tutto funziona...

 To fix the above example we need to define a new scope for each interation in the for loop using a function factory: